-- 11.30 am: The King’s Herald arriving on horseback to deliver the charter to the lord of the manor
+- 11.30: The King’s Herald arrives on horseback to deliver the charter to the lord of the manor

-- 12 noon: The new town ale taster, town crier and ‘clerk of the market’ appointed by the jurors of the Manor Court.
+- 12.00: Order!
+Order!
+The town ale taster, town crier and ‘clerk of the market’ are appointed by the Manor Court